navyasreekilari/Microsoft-Azure-Cloud-Services/README.md

   Role is a collection of actions that the assigned identity will be able to perform.
   Security Principal is an Azure object (identity) that can be assigned to a role (ex: users, groups or apps).
 Scope is one or more azure resources that the access applies to.
   <img width="833" height="428" alt="image" src="https://github.com/user-attachments/assets/d6a89192-2aec-42dd-9b28-f1cf772bde0a" />

+* Azure Resource Locks

+  Azure resource locks are designed to prevent accidental deletion/modification.
+They should be used in conjuction with Raw base access control(RBAC).
+They are currently 2 types of locks: Read-only (Only read actions are allowed), Delete(CanNotDelete) (all actions except delete are allowed).
+Scopes are hierarchical (inherited) [Subscriptions> Resource Groups> Resources].
+Management groups cannot be locked.
+Only Owner and User Access Administrator roles can manage locks (built-in roles).

+* Azure Resource Tags

+  Tags are very simple Name(Key) - Value pairs.
+Designed to help with organization of Azure resources.
+Used for resource governance, security, operations management, cost management, automation etc.
+  Typical tagging strategies: Functional - mark by function (ex: environment = production), Classification - mark by policies used (ex: classification = restricted), finance/accounting - mark for billing purposes (ex: department = finance), Partnership - mark by association of user/groups (ex: owner = Joe).
+Applicable for resources, resource groups and subscriptions.
+Not inherited by default.

+*